INSIGHTS · FREE ME UP AI

 Purpose

-This policy describes how [Organisation Name] uses artificial intelligence (AI) tools, and the standards we apply to protect our data, maintain our integrity, and uphold our responsibilities to the people we serve.
+This policy describes how Your Organisation Name uses artificial intelligence (AI) tools, and the standards we apply to protect our data, maintain our integrity, and uphold our responsibilities to the people we serve.

 Principles